nyfaapp/celo-nyfa-app/README.md

 A Next.js-based AI-Agent-Driven Web3 application for:
 1. Creating PNG files from NoFA templates that give information about a crypto asset (market cap, news sentiment, etc).
-2. Minting these PNG files as NFTs on the Base network.
+2. Minting these PNG files as NFTs on the Base network via an AI Agent.

 ## Overview